With summer ending in Circleville, now is a great time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last checked yours?
-Take it out and tilt it toward the light.
-If light isn’t visible, replace it.
+Unsure when you last replaced yours?
+Pull it out and angle it toward the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside